forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 authorProfileLink: ""
 ---

+Do you have a lot of data that you were collecting many years and now you consider doing some magic by applying Machine Learning?
+It might be dissapointing to get to know that the data you were collecting is not complete.

+In this post I'll summarize our experience of trying to apply Machine Learning during our company's internal hackathon([here are more info about the hackathon]()).

-## Technology driven(ism)
+## Problem
+We tried to use Machine Learning to takle **parking availability** problem that was stated as follows:

+> As a customer I want to search for parking in a specific area and get insight if there are spaces available?
+So show our customers parking prediction per street/area using our transaction history.

-As it was mentioned before, the first solution that poped up in our technology driven minds was to use Machine Learning.
+To be honest - Machine Learning was the first solution that poped up in our technology driven minds.

+## Machine Learning
 What do we know about Machine Learning?
 > Machine learning is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it..
 >
 > (c) Someone smart and funny

-What we want essentually is that our program learns how to solve a problem.
+What we want essentually is that our program learns how to solve a problem **itself**.
+We could write a piece of software that has a lots of `if` statements for all kind of situations, but we are lazy and it's also doesn't look feasible.

 There are following types of learning methods available to solve different types of problems:
 - Supervised learning for predictions and classifications
 - Unsupervised learning for clustering and associations
 - Reinforcement learning (learn smth)